BlinkReceipt/blinkreceipt-cordova/README.md

 licenseKey | Yes | This is the iOS license key that you must generate at the [Microblink Dashboard](https://microblink.com/signup) staticScan | No | By default the scanning session will use the live camera, but you can pass `true` for this parameter to instead scan from the camera roll.
-When running on the iOS simulator you will always scan from camera roll. edgeDetection | No | Pass `true` in order to turn on edge detection which prompts the user with tips for adjusting their distance from the receipt storeUserFrames | No | Pass `true` in order to return filepaths for frames the user snapped during the scan session dontSaveData | No | Pass `true` to prevent the SDK from saving any receipt data or images remotely
+When running on the iOS simulator you will always scan from camera roll. edgeDetection | No | Pass `true` in order to turn on edge detection which prompts the user with tips for adjusting their distance from the receipt storeUserFrames | No | Pass `true` in order to store the frames the user snapped during the scan session.
+The file paths for these frames will be found in the `userFramesFilepaths` key of the scan results dontSaveData | No | Pass `true` to prevent the SDK from saving any receipt data or images remotely

 - The `successCallback` is a function as follows: